- Fully compatible with the MCS® 51 instruction set

 - Extensive set of optional features and peripherals: choose configurable or less-expensive fixed versions

-- EASE Debugging option: On-Chip Debug Support (OCDS) block that interfaces through the 4-wires IEEE1149.1 (JTAG) port or single-wire SWORD port; external debugging pod with JTAG, SWORD and USB interfaces; and debugging software with interface to Keil C51 tools
+- Debugging option: On-Chip Debug Support (OCDS) block that interfaces through IEEE1149.1 (JTAG) port; external debugging pod with JTAG and single-wire SWAT; and debugging software with interface to Keil & IAR tools

 Options and Peripherals

 Full user-configurable version includes all of these; other versions include a subset (see Versions).

 - Addresses up to 8 MB of Program and Data Memory each (when using

 - One, two or eight Data Pointers for fast data block transfer

 - Additional Arithmetic Unit supports data pointers, auto-increment/-decrement,

 - Supports external DMA controller through HOLD function